jhsware/isomorphic-schema/README.md

 # Isomorphic Schema

+Isomorphic Javascript form validation library.
+Supports nested forms, rules for skipping validation of fields and multi-field validation.
+Has i18n support.

-Schema definition library with nested field validation.
-Field validators use object prototype mechanism from [component-registry](https://github.com/jhsware/SimpleJSRegistry "SimpleJSRegistry").
+Field validators use object prototype mechanism from [component-registry](https://github.com/jhsware/component-registry "component-registry") to support inheritance.

 For more examples, please check out the tests.